lavollmer/sunnyside-agency-landingpage/README.md

 ### What I learned

 1. Setting up Tailwind CSS - the config file has updated terminology - purge is now content.
 Also app.css should have the tailwind CSS utilities.
+2. Work on the Icon Sunnyside Logo component.
+The icon file I received wasn't working.
+I used snipping clipper to take an image of the design layout.
+Took the logo and ran it through a website to remove the background of the image.
+I got a usable image for the website.
+Realized the logo icon did work - just wasn't showing up when using.
+3. Declare the useState in React.
+I need to declare the state variable and the function to update it inside an array.
+I forgot to add const to the beginning of my useState.

 ```html
 <h1>Some HTML code I'm proud of</h1>